Cubicle: History

-Prior to the widespread adoption of cubicles, office workers often worked at desks arranged in rows in an open room, where they were exposed to the sounds and activity of those working around them.
+Prior to the widespread adoption of cubicles beginning in the 1960s, office workers often worked at desks arranged in rows in an open room, where they were exposed to the sounds and activity of those working around them.

 Action Office I

-In 1960, Herman Miller created the Herman Miller Research Corporation under the direction of Robert Propst, and the supervision of George Nelson.
-Its mission was to solve problems related to the use of furniture, but not the furniture itself.
+In 1960, Herman Miller founded the Herman Miller Research Corporation.
 The corporation's first major project was an evaluation of the "office" as it had evolved during the 20th Century, and in particular, how it functioned in the 1960s.
-Propst's studies included learning about the ways people work in an office, how information travels, and how the office layout affects their performance.
-Propst consulted with mathematicians, behavioral psychologists, and anthropologists.

 Propst concluded from his studies that during the 20th century the office environment had changed substantially, particularly in relation to the amount of information being processed.
 The amount of information an employee had to analyze, organize, and maintain had increased dramatically.
-Despite this, the basic layout of the corporate office had remained largely unchanged, with employees sitting behind rows of traditional desks in a large open room, devoid of privacy.
+Despite this, the basic layout of the corporate office had remained largely unchanged.
 Propst's studies suggested that an open environment actually reduced communication between employees, and impeded personal initiative.
 On this, Propst commented "One of the regrettable conditions of present day offices is the tendency to provide a formula kind of sameness for everyone."
-In addition, the employees' bodies were suffering from long hours of sitting in one position.
-Propst concluded that office workers require both privacy and interaction, depending on which of their many duties they were performing.
+In addition, the employees were suffering from long hours of sitting in one position.

-In 1964, Propst and the Research Corporation developed a plan, which Nelson's office executed in the form of the Action Office I (AO-1), and introduced it in the Herman Miller lineup.
-AO-1 featured desks and workspaces of varying height which allowed the worker a freedom of movement, and to assume the work position best suited for the task.
-AO-1 was ideally suited to small professional offices in which managers and employees often interacted using the same furnishings, but wasn't suitable for large corporation offices.
-In addition, it was expensive and difficult to assemble.
-Despite its shortcomings, Nelson won the Alcoa Award for the design, neglecting to mention Propst's contribution.
+In 1964, Propst and his colleague George Nelson created the Action Office I (AO-1) and introduced it in the Herman Miller lineup.
+AO-1 was a failure.
+Despite its shortcomings, Nelson won the Alcoa Award for the design without crediting Propst.